Netherlands profile - Timeline

 Cabinet backs plans to ban the burqa - the full body and face covering - in public places.

 2007 February - Jan Peter Balkenende is sworn in as head of a three-party centrist coalition, three months after general elections.

 2009 January - Court orders right-wing politician Geert Wilders should stand trial for inciting hatred against Muslims for a film linking radical Islamists' actions to the Koran.

 2009 May - Seven people are killed at a parade in a failed attack on the royal family.

 2009 June - The right-wing Freedom Party, led by Geert Wilders, comes second in European elections in the Netherlands, winning 15% of the vote.

-2010 February - Coalition government collapses following dispute over troops in Afghanistan.
+2010 February - The coalition government collapses following dispute over troops in Afghanistan.

-2010 June - Centre-right Liberal Party emerges as largest party in parliamentary election.
+2010 June - The centre-right Liberal Party emerges as largest party in parliamentary election.

 2010 August - The Netherlands withdraws its 1,900 soldiers from Afghanistan, ending a four-year mission that had grown increasingly unpopular at home.